anuj-midha247/JIO_MART_CLONE/README.md

 ## Conclusion 📑
 In this project we have   tried to achieve a near to perfect clone of the original website as much as possible.
-This entire journey of this construct week has given us experiences and we have learned lots of things by applying to the real website and it gave us a lot of confidence.
+This entire journey of this construct week has given us experiences and we have learned lots of new things by applying to the real website and it gave us a lot of confidence.
 Most of the features are added and functionality of the website is achieved.

 ## Limitations
 All pages are not responsive yet , those pages  might not be properly visible on small screen devices.